Another Dirty Little Secret of America’s Medical Community

 “What we have here is a drug that increases the number of people who will die from the disease it is treating,” said lead author Shelley Salpeter of Stanford University.
 “The long-acting bronchodilators can help reduce symptoms for many people, but we think the price in terms of serious side effects and deaths is unacceptable.“

-The analysis, published in a 2006 issue of Annals of Internal Medicine, raises the possibility that the drugs should be taken off the market.
-"The use of long-acting [bronchodilators] could be associated with a clinically significant number of unnecessary hospitalizations, intensive care unit admissions and deaths each year," the authors wrote.
-"Black box warnings on the labeling for these agents clearly outline the increased risk for asthma-related deaths associated with their use, but these warnings have not changed prescribing practices of physicians."
+The analysis, published in a 2006 issue of Annals of Internal Medicine, suggests that these drugs should be taken off the market.
+“The use of long-acting [bronchodilators] could be associated with a clinically significant number of unnecessary hospitalizations, intensive care unit admissions and deaths each year,” the authors wrote.
+“Black box warnings on the labeling for these agents clearly outline the increased risk for asthma-related deaths associated with their use, but these warnings have not changed prescribing practices of physicians.“

 An FDA advisory panel meeting was held to discuss whether these drugs should be taken off the market.
 Although the panel concluded that they should not, one result of the meeting was a demand for stronger language in the black-box warning.
 They came up with an Advisory Warning that says: “Even though LABAs decrease the frequency of asthma episodes, these medicines may make asthma episodes more severe when they occur. . . .
 LABAs should not be the first medicine used to treat asthma.
 LABAs should be added to the asthma treatment plan only if other medicines do not control asthma, including the use of low-or-medium dose corticosteroids.”
 I could write a book on corticosteroids, but needless to say, they are no less dangerous an option for asthma than the LABA’s!
 When are people going to learn?
 As long as Big Pharma has something to say about it; never!